 Due to high call volumes and electronic requests the PCCP team is experiencing delays.
 DSDS is working quickly to develop staffing solutions to improve processing time.
-Please send all referrals or care plan change requests via email or fax.
+Send all referrals or care plan change requests via email or fax.
 Decreased call volume will allow requests to be processed more quickly.

 The following are forms that may be utilized:

-- Referral Form new participant referral - Provider Communication Form change requests for current participants
+- Referral Form used to refer new participants - Provider Communication Form used for all change requests for current participants